Friday Buffet

 Here’s a happy story of saving money and aiding the environment by composting food.
 Of course, it being Massachusetts, doughnuts are what’s being composted.

 This entry was posted in Friday Buffet, History and Culture, International.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.